mongodb/mongo/docs/exception_architecture.md

 user operations to potentially disrupt production deployments by terminating the server.

 Both `massert` and `uassert` take error codes, so that all assertions have codes associated with them.
-Currently, programmers are free to provide the error code by either using a unique location number or choose from existing `ErrorCodes`.
-Unique location numbers are assigned incrementally and have no meaning other than a way to associate a log message with a line of code.
+Currently, programmers are free to provide the error code by either [using a unique location number](#choosing-a-unique-location-number) or choosing a named code from `ErrorCodes`.
+Unique location numbers have no meaning other than a way to associate a log message with a line of code.

 `iassert` provides similar functionality to `uassert`, but it logs at a higher level and does not increment user assertion counters.
 We should always choose `iassert` over `uassert` when we expect a failure, a failure might be recoverable, or failure accounting is not interesting.

+### Choosing a unique location number

+The current convention for choosing a unique location number is to use the 5 digit SERVER ticket number for the ticket being addressed when the assertion is added, followed by a two digit counter to distinguish between codes added as part of the same ticket.
+For example, if you're working on SERVER-12345, the first error code would be 1234500, the second would be 1234501, etc. This convention can also be used for LOGV2 logging id numbers.

+The only real constraint for unique location numbers is that they must be unique across the codebase.
+This is verified at compile time with a [python script][errorcodes_py].

 ## Exception